|Homepage:||Click to visit|

 The program is offered jointly by the Fundación Jose Ortega y Gasset and the Learning Abroad Center.
 Located in the heart of downtown Buenos Aires, the Fundación is located in one of Argentina's most elegant and prestigious buildings.
 You learn and experience the Spanish language as well as global and cultural issues.

-Student on this program can chose to live in apartments or with an Argentine host family.
+You can can choose to live in apartments or with an Argentine host family.

 The Learning Abroad Center is a leader in providing innovative international learning experiences that expand and redefine the world for a diverse population of students, colleagues, and staff.
 The Learning Abroad Center staff and University of Minnesota faculty and staff participate in numerous leadership opportunities and serve on the advisory boards of organizations who provide and/or support education abroad programs.
 Through collaboration and individual attention, the Learning Abroad Center continues to promote empowerment, development, understanding, and responsibility in the global community.